AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

   ![await confirmation](images/await-confirmation.png)

   When the administrative tenant confirms your tenant, you receive a notification email.

+  **Tip:** You can view or cancel your invitations that are pending confirmation from the `Communities` page.
+For more information, see <xref:community-view-invitations>.

 1. After your tenant is confirmed for the community, select **Details** to set up Community Administrators and Community Members for your tenant.